Promoting equity in HIV/AIDS care in the Southeastern U.S.

 • Build sustainable collaborations between the health care sector and other sectors to overcome social and environmental barriers to care and treatment

-• Improve health outcomes for people living with HIV, particularly in underserved communities
+• Improve health outcomes for people living with HIV who face barriers in health care

 • Disseminate key findings and program results to advance best practices for improving HIV care across the care continuum